toddfoster/toddfoster.github.com/books.md

 Books I've read recently:

+## January 2020
+* James E. Griffiss, _The Anglican Vision, The New Church's Teaching Series, Vol. 1_ (Cowley Publications, 1997)

 ## December 2019
 * Fleming Rutledge, _The Crucifixion: Understanding the Death of Jesus Christ_ (Wm.
 B. Eerdmans Publishing Co.: 2015)
 * Becky Chambers, _To Be Taught, If Fortunate_ (Harper Voyager: 2019)